-For the Renewable Energy Track, a background in systems science, engineering, or physics is strongly recommended.
-Students may contact the Option Leader for more information.
+For the Renewable Energy Track, a background in science, engineering or professional experience in energy industry is recommended.

-All MPS RESS students are required to take the following "core" courses:
+All MPS RESS students are required to take the following core courses (15 credits):

 - EME 504: Foundations in Sustainability Systems (3 cr.)